colinbs/rpki-test-script/README.md

 This command will get rid of the original dump.
 To preserve it add the -k option

-The main script rpki-validator takes the decompressed RIB dump as a parameter.
+The main script rpki-validator takes the decompressed RIB dump as a parameter, as well as the host and port of the cache.
+If the cache is running locally with the default configuration of the RIPE RPKI Validator is `localhost` on port `8282`.

-    ./rpki-validator.sh rib.dump
+    ./rpki-validator.sh rib.dump host port

 # Analyzing the result